mueesabdulrahiman/appers_ecommerce_task/README.md

 - Followed a clean, modern e-commerce UI inspired by common production apps.

+- Reviewed design references from platforms like Dribbble to understand current UI patterns and spacing standards.

 - Used light colors, clear typography, and card-based layouts to keep the interface readable and professional.

 - Avoided over-animation to maintain performance and clarity.